edidiongaligbe/Starbucks_Capstone_Project/README.md

 3. Matthew Correlation Coefficient (MCC)

 ### Credits and Acknowledgements
-Thanks to Udacity for providing dataset.
+Thanks to Udacity and Starbucks for providing dataset.